This is the text of a speech Rachel Burgin delivered at the Blue Labour Conference in Manchester on 26th November 2016

 Some years ago, I was a school governor of St. Bridget’s School, Parton on the west coast of Cumbria.
 The school was a small primary school of about 70 children and the enrolment was 100% white working class.
 Parton is an isolated coastal community squeezed between a main road, a railway line and the coast, too small to register on any nationally recognized statistical measure of economic wellbeing.

 Perhaps the most striking statistic is that 40% of the household in the village do not own a car.
 If you live in an isolated coastal village and you don’t own a car then you won’t travel very far.
-The train takes you very slowly to Carlisle in over an hour and it’s a further hour and a half on a different train to Newcastle.
+Even with a car the rural roads are so dangerous that they may have an accident and have to call 1 800 Truck Wreck to get lawyers to help them with their accident claim.
+Meanwhile the train takes you very slowly to Carlisle in over an hour and it’s a further hour and a half on a different train to Newcastle.
 And it must be said that my train journey to this event from North Hertfordshire via London took roughly the same time as it would take somebody from Whitehaven to travel to this event by public transport.

 So, many children growing up in Parton don’t get to see much of the country – let alone much of the world – and that has an obvious impact on their aspirations and their perspective on life.